 Because solid roof sunrooms use traditional roofing materials as opposed to glass, the costs tend to be lower, as the material used in glass roof sunrooms is state-of-the-art.
 Without glass overhead, many people find that the solid roof sunroom provides greater protection from UV exposure and heat.
 However, from within, the solid roof sunroom limits your view and natural light compared to glass roofs, which might deter sun-lovers.

-As with any sunroom, you have the luxury of customizing your solid roof sunroom however you choose.
+As with any sunroom style, you have the luxury of customizing your solid roof sunroom however you choose.
 A traditional cathedral roof frame may complement your home’s style, or you might select a straight roof that transitions or contrasts from your home’s roof angle.
 The interior of your solid roof sunroom can also be customized to match your home’s style, including natural wood beams.
 To get a better idea of how a solid roof sunroom can look, view our gallery of solid roof sunroom designs.

 Three Season Sunrooms